 Never underestimate the sole-saving power of a good hiking shoe.
-With the latest technology in comfort, traction, and support, these picks are the first step to happier heels, toes, and arches.
+With the latest technology in comfort, traction, and support, these picks are the first step to happier heels, toes, ankles, and arches.

 Best for Day Hikes: Keen Women's Targhee II Mid Hiking Boot